-XI.
+XII.
 RESEARCH EXPECTATIONS

-Students are expected to become involved in research early on in their program and to make steady progress toward completion of the dissertation, as follows:
+Students become involved in research early in the program and make steady progress toward completion of the dissertation, as follows:

 - (1) During the first semester of study, each student will work with a research advisor and begin discussions of research interests and possible dissertation topics. - (2) Students take the Advanced Statistics course sequence (611-612) during the first year.
 A course requirement is the development of a research proposal under the supervision of the advisor. - (3) Students are expected to maintain regular contact with the research advisor.
-Different advisors will have different expectations as to whether this contact involves individual meetings, group meetings, phone or e-mail contacts, and/or regular submissions of written material. - (4) At the end of each spring semester, students are required to fill out a Research Activity Report (See Appendices) summarizing their research activities during the year.
-This report must be signed by the research advisor and submitted to the DCT before the last day of classes of the spring semester. - (5) As noted previously, by September 1 of the beginning of the third year, students are required to complete, under the direction of the research Advisor, an empirical research project consisting of the collection of original data and write an APA-formatted article suitable for peer-review based on the research project. - (6) All students must complete a doctoral dissertation (See section XIII). - (7) All research must be approved by the GMU Human Subjects Review Board before data collection can begin. - (8) Students and faculty will participate in bi-weekly lunchtime research presentations (scheduled for Wednesdays) which will provide students with opportunities to present completed research (third-year students present their second-year projects in the fall semester) and to present ideas for research proposals (usually in the spring semester).
+Different advisors will have different expectations as to whether this contact involves individual meetings, group meetings, phone or e-mail contacts, and/or regular submissions of written material. - (4) At the end of each spring semester, students complete a Research Activity Report (See Appendices) summarizing their research activities during the year and email or hand the report to the program's administrative assistant. - (5) As noted previously, by September 1 of the beginning of the third year, students are required to complete, under the direction of the research Advisor, an empirical research project consisting of the collection of original data and write an APA-formatted article suitable for peer-review based on the research project. - (6) All students must complete a doctoral dissertation (See section XIII). - (7) The GMU Human Subjects Review Board must approve all research before data collection can begin. - (8) Students and faculty will participate in bi-weekly lunchtime research presentations (scheduled for Wednesdays) which will provide students with opportunities to present completed research (third-year students present their second-year projects in the fall semester) and to present ideas for research proposals (usually in the spring semester).

-XII.
+XIII.
 ADVANCEMENT TO CANDIDACY & TIME LIMIT TO COMPLETION